-In an organization of a 1.000 people, resource allocation is carried out on many different levels.
-This guide is an overview of up-to-date resource allocation information of a relatively big organization, as well as the benefits that can be gained from it in an organizational level.
+In an organisation of a 1.000 people, resource allocation is carried out on many different levels.
+This guide is an overview of up-to-date resource allocation information of a relatively big organisation, as well as the benefits that can be gained from it.

-Our example organization works mainly on projects that are invoiced by the hour.
-The green line in the chart indicates the capacity of the organization’s personnel.
+Our example organisation works mainly on projects that are invoiced by the hour.
+The green line in the chart indicates the capacity of the organisation’s personnel.
 It shows the maximum number of working hours that the personnel can get done within a typical work day.

-The blue area, respectively, indicates the booking situation (resourcing) in invoiceable projects.
-The chart shows the invoicing rate of our example organization as an area in relation to the capacity.
+The blue area, respectively, indicates the booking situation (resourcing) in billable projects.
+The chart shows the invoicing rate of our example organisation as an area in relation to the capacity.

 By setting an average targeted invoicing rate for the people, we can also see a forecast in relation to the set target.
-The yellow line indicates the targeted invoicing rate, which the blue area of invoiceable resources tries to achieve with the help of organizational actions.
+The yellow line indicates the targeted invoicing rate, which the blue area of billable resources tries to achieve with the help of organisational actions.

 The forecast naturally depends on the length of the projects, as well as their predictability.
 A 4-12-month forecast is relatively common for project activity.

-Besides invoiceable projects, an organization of 1.000 people also develops and educates itself, prepares products or services and administers.
-The darker area in the chart indicates the resourcing of the personnel in internal or non-invoiceable projects.
+Besides billable projects, an organisation of 1.000 people also develops and educates itself, prepares products or services and administers.
+The darker area in the chart indicates the resourcing of the personnel in internal or non-billable projects.

 The joint area of invoiceable and non-invoiceable resources makes up the forecast of the organization’s utilization rate.
 It reveals the workload of their personnel in relation to their capacity.